The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces

-In the summer, these plants enjoy bright light but not direct full sun.
+In the summer, these plants enjoy bright light and full sun.

 As the plant comes from the arid regions of South Africa and the Mediterranean, it’s used to warm temperatures and dry air.

-For outdoor growth, most species of this genus are recommended for USDA hardiness zone 10.
+For outdoor growth in full sun, most species of this genus are recommended for USDA hardiness zone 10.

 In cooler areas, the plant is often kept indoors year-round.
 It grows well in regular room temperature.